fogonwater/we-are-here/README.md

 The only proprietary software we used were three design and publication tools from [Adobe](https://www.adobe.com/):

-- Adobe Illustrator: an editor for working with vector graphics.
+- **Adobe Illustrator**: an editor for working with vector graphics.
 We prepared each individual spread in Illustrator.
-- Adobe Photoshop: an editor for working with raster graphics.
+- **Adobe Photoshop**: an editor for working with raster graphics.
-- Adobe InDesign: an editor for desktop publishing and typesetting.
+- **Adobe InDesign**: an editor for desktop publishing and typesetting.
 The individual spreads were gathered together in InDesign for publishing.